 For example, as a hospitality venue, your content pillars may look like this:

-1. Product, such as your food and beverages.
+Such as your food and beverages.

-2. Team and People, such as the history of your venue, brand, and the people within it.
+Such as the history of your venue, brand, and the people within it.

-3. Engagement, content that is generally fun and interesting such as recipes or stereotypical yet hilarious memes meant to encourage the audience to interact with your venue.
+Content that is generally fun and interesting such as recipes or stereotypical yet hilarious memes meant to encourage the audience to interact with your venue.

 Once you have your pillars sorted, all you need to do is to create a schedule for your social media posts.
 Consistency is key.
 You don't need to dedicate an entire day for hundreds of social media posts in a week.
 Simply assign one day per week for each content pillar, and you're good.